Towersey: Parish church

 The earliest part of the Church of England parish church of Saint Catherine is its 13th-century Early English Gothic chancel.
 The nave was rebuilt early in the 14th century and is Decorated Gothic.
 In 1850–54 the church was restored under the direction of the architect James Cranston, who added the bell tower in its slightly unusual position on the south side of the nave.
 The tower has a ring of four bells.
 Ellis I Knight of Reading, Berkshire cast the second, third and tenor bells in 1627.
 Richard Keene of Woodstock cast the treble bell in 1695.
 St Catherine's also has a Sanctus bell that Keene cast in 1699.
 St Catherine's is now one of eight parishes in the Benefice of Thame.

 Railway

 In 1859 the Wycombe Railway began to be extended through Towersey parish from High Wycombe to Thame. crossing Chinnor Road on a bridge just south of the village.
 The line opened in 1862.

 In 1864 the line was extended again from Thame to Oxford.
 Thame was the nearest station until 1933, when the Great Western Railway opened Towersey Halt on the west side of the bridge.
 British Railways withdrew passenger services in January 1963 and freight services to Thame in 1991.
 The track has since been lifted.
 The former railway bridge with its steel span over Chinnor Road survives.
-The trackbed has been converted into the Phoenix Trail for cycling, horseriding and walking between Prince's Risborough and Thame.
+The trackbed has been converted into the Phoenix Trail for cycling, horseriding and walking between Princes Risborough and Thame.